mmattel/EET-Solmate/README.md

   3. When re-running the `check-requirements.py` script, you will get notified about the possibility to additionally check and update other libraries like websockets.
 Post running several checks, it is ok to do so.
-  4. The MQTT code now uses the MQTTv5 protocl but is setup for MQTTv3.x compatibility.
+  4. The MQTT code now uses the MQTTv5 protocol but is setup for MQTTv3.x compatibility.

 * With version 2.x, the code has been refactored and contains the following major improvements:
   1. You can now **reboot** your Solmate via HA / MQTT.